GrabowMar/NOMNOM/README.md

   - If your Mod consists of Multiple Files, upload the Release Asset as a Compressed Archive (e.g. zip,rar,7z)
 - Your Mod Release(s) must have a valid tagName that follows some acceptable versioning practice that is easy to parse (e.g. 1.2.3.4 or v1.2.3.4 or v2.0 or 2.0 etc).
 - Your Mod(s) must work with BepInEx 5.

-### How to Add your Nuclear Option Mod to NOMNOM
-- You must Understand and Comply with the [Mod Submission Acceptance Policy](README.md#mod-submission-acceptance-policy)
-- To create a new submission for registering a new Mod on NOMNOM, follow [these instructions.](SCHEMA.md#how-to-contribute-mod-manifests)